 You can then purchase a cheaper car.
-You’ll have negative equity with PCP, so you’ll pay lower monthly payments but with extra fees.
+You’ll have negative equity with PCP, so you’ll pay lower monthly payments.
 On the other hand, in HP, you’ll most likely have a surplus that you can use for the car’s deposit.

 Using VT requires that you’ve paid at least half of the car’s total payable amount.
 With VT, you can end the contract and hand back the car to the finance company without affecting your credit rating.
 Be sure that you’ve paid 50% of the total amount because you’ll need to pay for the remaining finance balance between how much you’ve paid and half of the total amount otherwise.

 However, if you’ve paid more than 50%, you won’t get any of the extra payments.
 Remember that even if it’s your legal right to use VT, there’s a high chance that companies will charge you for damage and excess mileage.

 This is the last resort and isn’t encouraged by many lenders.
 This is only used during worst-case scenarios, such as having no possibility of repaying the lender.
 Voluntarily surrendering the car means you’re handing it back to the company and excluding it from your responsibilities, walking away, and making no further payments.
 This is similar to having the car repossessed.

 Try avoiding this option because the lender can pursue you for outstanding debts and additional costs.

 Can I cancel car finance with an outstanding balance less than the half of the total balance?

 Like what’s already mentioned, you need to have paid at least half of the total amount payable.
 If not, you also need to pay for that remaining balance between what you’ve paid so far and the fixed half of the total amount payable.